 - What influences coffee freshness?

-- Can I store coffee beans in the fridge or freezer?
+- Storing coffee in the fridge or freezer

 How long do roasted coffee beans last?

 The nice and simple answer we give for this is to brew your coffee beans within 6 months of the roast date.